arkency/posts/posts/2024-03-15-how-to-get-burned-by-16-years-old-hack-in-2024.md

 ---
-title: How to get burned by 16 years old hack in 2024
 created_at: 2024-03-15T10:37:05.835Z
 author: Paweł Pacana
 tags: ['ruby', 'gems', 'macos', 'ruby upgrade']
 publish: true
 ---

+# How to get burned by 16 years old hack in 2024

 There's a project I'm consulting on where programmers develop predominantly in cloud environment.
 This setup simplifies a lot of moving parts and has the benefit of providing everyone homogenous containers to run code.
 If it runs on my box — it will run on everyone's box.
 In that case, that box is Linux-based.
 It has the drawback of having greater latency and being more resource-constrained than a beefy local machine a developer is equipped with, i.e. MacBook Pro running on Apple Silicon.